 1. They contain precious metals.

 Catalytic converters contain small amounts of platinum, palladium, and rhodium – all of which are precious metals.
-As the price of these metals has increased in recent years, so has the price of catalytic converters.
+As the price of these metals has increased in recent years, so has the price of catalytic converters in recent time.

 2. They are complex devices.